aallaswaraj/SCD_1/README.md

 # SCD_1
-Using MYSQL,SQOOP,HADOOP-HDFS,HIVE created this project for implementing scd logic with out sqoop incremental append job
+Using MYSQL,SQOOP,HADOOP-HDFS,HIVE created this project for implementing scd_1 logic with out sqoop incremental append job